-Now, as we enter the Year of the Dragon, let us dig deeper into the traditions and explain what each day of CNY stands for and introduce some intriguing customs... some that even locals may have never heard about.
+As we enter the Year of the Snake, let us dig deeper into the traditions and explain what each day of the Chinese New Year period stands for and introduce some intriguing customs... some that even locals may have never heard about.

 First Day